marcpage/libernet/README.md

 When "similar to" search is done, it returns the json below.
 The json may be compressed if it reduces the size.
-Each matching identifier reports the size of the data as well as the shortest number of nodes away.
+Each matching identifier reports the size of the data.
 When forwarding the results from requests of other nodes, increase the node count.
-If the node sending this data has the identifier on the node, then *distance* is 1.

-Whenever someone requests "similar to" results, whatever information is known is returned.
+Whenever a node requests "similar to" results, whatever information is known is returned.
+The request is added to the [requests](#Requests) list.
 The request is then cycled through nodes that match at least 1 hex digit.
 If no results are found in the matched nodes, then all other nodes are queried.

-The requester may continue to make the same request.
+The requester may continue to make the same request, after waiting a period of time (???) for other results to come in.
 For every request, follow these steps again.
 Every search increases the distance from which results can be returned.

-Any results that are returned to the requester may be deleted.
-Any results that we have received since the last request are cached for a period of time (???) in case the requester continues to request the data.
+Each response can return up to around 10,000 matches.
+If there are more matches than will fit n 1 MiB then the best matches are returned (most hex digits match).
+If there are more than 1 MiB in matches that match equally then choose at random the matches to include.

+When passing on search results, make sure to filter out [deleted identifiers](#deleting-data).
+While this is not foolproof, it will help get more relevant results returned to the requester.

 ```
 {
-	similar to identifier: {
+	similar to identifier: {matching identifier: sizes}
-		matching identifier: {
-			"size": size,
-			"distance": node count,
-		}
-	}
 }
 ```